ncsa/oa4mp/oa4mp-server-admin-oauth2/src/main/resources/testing/testing-readme.txt

      df

      Approval methods
-     A.
+     A. Use QDL
-     Run the QDL script with the user_code:
+     Run the QDL scripts with the user_code and the user name.
+These are in

+     /home/ncsa/dev/ncsa-git/cilogon/cilogon2-admin-oauth2/src/main/scripts

+     Set the username in the transaction directly (takes place of CILogon backend calls):
+     ./set-user.qdl USER_CODE username

+     Manually approve the user code:
-     ~/apps/qdl/apps/approve.qdl USER_CODE
+     ./approve.qdl USER_CODE

-     B.
+     B. Use Terry's scripts
      1. This should respond with a user code, Call it USER_CODE.
 Paste into this and run it from the command line.
 There are two scripts that do this.
 Look at them to be sure they point to localhost:9443